rsdoiel/antenna/archives/2025/columns_2025.15.md

 **@Dave Winer's Scripting News** (date: 2025-04-17, from: Dave Winer's Scripting News)

-I like that Powell is telling Trump he won't go.
+I like that <a href="https://www.theatlantic.com/ideas/archive/2025/04/trump-federal-reserve-jerome-powell/682489/?gift=f35zZN0v_gDFE8xNwlQAHV9MKISzUu2dWhKFwtUiTHc&utm_source=copy-link&utm_medium=social&utm_campaign=share">Powell</a> is telling Trump he won't go.
 I wish Obama had had the guts to say that to McConnell when he wouldn't hold hearings on Garland.
 "Well if you won't take a vote, we'll take that as consent," says the President.
 "And you can quote me on that."
 In a televised event Obama himself would walk Garland over to his office at the Supreme Court and administer the oath and let him take his seat.
 I don't know about you but I would have felt great about America then.
 We're finished being such pussycats.

 <br>